Federated Learning Across Decentralized and Unshared Archives for Remote Sensing Image Classification: Data Set Description and Design of Experiments

 \subsection{Design of Experiments}

-In the experiments, we employed the ResNet-50 CNN architecture \cite{he2016deep} as the backbone of the global model, which is followed by the fully connected layer of 19 neurons to perform multi-label classification (MLC) of RS images.
+For the experimental comparison of the selected FL algorithms, we focus our attention on multi-label image classification (MLC) problems in RS.
+To this end, we employed the ResNet-50 CNN architecture \cite{he2016deep} as the backbone of the global model, which is followed by the fully connected layer of 19 neurons to perform MLC of RS images.
 For the training of the global model on decentralized and unshared RS image archives by using each selected FL algorithm, we employed the same FL training procedure.
 Thus, the number $R$ of communication rounds for FL training was set to $40$.
 For each decentralization scenario, the number $K$ of clients was varied as $K=7,14,28$.
 For each client, the same DL architecture with the global model was utilized for the corresponding local model.
 In one communication round, each local model is trained for $E$ epochs with the mini-batch size of $1024$, while $E$ was varied in the range of $[1,7]$ with the step size $2$.
 For local model training, we used the Adam variant of stochastic gradient descent with the initial learning rate of $10^{-3}$ and the weight decay of $0.9$.
 All the experiments were performed on NVIDIA A100 80GB GPUs.

 We carried out various experiments to: 1) conduct a sensitivity analysis of the selected FL algorithms in terms of the number $E$ of local epochs and the number $K$ of clients; 2) compare the FL algorithms in terms of MLC accuracy, local training complexity and learning efficiency.
 The results are provided in terms of $F_1$ score on the official test split of BigEarthNet-S2 for MLC of RS images.
 The local training complexity of each algorithm is evaluated in terms of its computation time in seconds to complete one communication round of local training.
 For all the selected FL algorithms, we used the same DL architecture for a fair comparison.
 For the hyperparameter selection of each algorithm, we followed the same procedure suggested in the corresponding paper.
 To this end, the hyperparameters $\gamma$ of the FedProx algorithm and $\tau$ of the MOON algorithm were set to $0.01$ and $1$, respectively.
 The weight of the model-contrastive loss function $\mathcal{L}_{\text{MC}}$ in the MOON algorithm was set to $0.1$.